Petros Family Wealth Fires Erik Hasselquist Over Unauthorized Trading Allegations

 On February 24, 2024, Petros Family Wealth terminated Erik Hasselquist following allegations that he engaged in unauthorized trading in client accounts.
-This is an extremely serious allegation, as unauthorized trading violates FINRA rules and can result in significant losses for investors.
+This is an extremely serious allegation, as unauthorized trading violates file a FINRA complaint rules and can result in significant losses for investors.
 It’s crucial for investors to stay informed about their financial advisor’s background and any potential red flags.

 According to Hasselquist’s BrokerCheck record, he has been in the securities industry for 6 years and previously worked for Morgan Stanley.
 This recent termination marks the first disclosure on his record.
 However, it’s important to note that even advisors with clean backgrounds can engage in misconduct.